mpv-player/mpv/DOCS/man/lua.rst

 ``tick``
     Called after a video frame was displayed.
 This is a hack, and you should avoid using it.
 Use timers instead and maybe watch pausing/unpausing events to avoid wasting CPU when the player is paused.
+This is deprecated.

 ``shutdown``
     Sent when the player quits, and the script should terminate.
 Normally